opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 into consideration and can *boost* the stop-priority-cost to allow transfers to take place at a preferred stop.
 The cost added during routing is already added to the generalized-cost used as a base in the optimized transfer calculation.
-By setting this parameter to 0, no extra cost is added, by setting it to {@code 1.0} the stop-cost is doubled.
+By setting this parameter to 0, no extra cost is added, by setting it to `1.0` the stop-cost is doubled.
 Stop priority is only supported by the NeTEx import, not GTFS.